Social Science Research Council Research AMP Mediawell

 Dr. Chris Gilliard is a writer, professor, and speaker.
 His scholarship concentrates on digital privacy, surveillance, and the intersections of race, class, and technology.
 He is an advocate for critical […]

-Clarence Okoh is a civil rights attorney and racial justice advocate whose work addresses the impact of mass criminalization and systemic divestment in Black communities, with a particular focus on […]
+Clarence Okoh is a civil and human rights attorney whose work addresses the impact of artificial intelligence and emerging technologies on vulnerable communities.
+He offers experience as an advocate, researcher, […]

 A Dutch court ruled in 2020 that an algorithmic system for detecting fraud in the welfare system called ‘SyRI’ violated human rights and had to be stopped.
 The law allowed […]